-As indicated earlier, the Authority considers that GAWB, not existing customers, should bear the cost of spare capacity.
+In the Draft Report, the Authority considered that GAWB, not existing customers, should bear the cost of excess spare capacity.

-In this regard, the Authority notes that its proposal to continue with the approach of a 20-year planning horizon for determining smoothed prices requires that between-period adjustments continue to be made.
+In this regard, the Authority noted that its proposal to continue with the approach of a 20-year planning horizon for determining smoothed prices requires that between-period adjustments continue to be made.